mormolis/CV/README.md

 I am always curious about technology and life and in my free time [I create photographs](https://flickr.com/users/mormolis), play the guitar and sing (out of tune most of the time).

-I believe that actions are way more valuable than words therefore [my code will speak for its self](https://github.com/mormolis) ;)
+I believe that actions are way more valuable than words therefore [my code will speak for itself](https://github.com/mormolis) ;)

 ***